Home | Mission & Goals | Meeting Schedule | Search | Contact Us | Submit A Story | Links

 On November 7, the men of Watson's Artillery received their first baptism of fire at Belmont, Missouri.
 During the battle of Belmont, Lt.
 Colonel Beltzhoover supported Colonel John V. Wright's 13th Tennessee Regiment, who was on Beltzhoover's left and the 13th Arkansas Regiment under Colonel Tappan, with the regiments of Colonels Pickett, Freeman, and Russell on the right.
 Beltzhoover's guns were directed to take up position in a field about a hundred yards from the Mississippi River.
 Watson's Artillery kept the fire hot and Lt.
 Colonel Beltzhoover was noted by several regimental officers for his gallant conduct during the battle.
 The Federals made an attempt to turn the left wing of the Confederates but was defeated by the destructive fire of Beltzhoover's battery supported by Colonel Wright's Tennessee Regiment.

 Colonel Beltzhoover was ordered to remove his battery to the rear when it ran out of ammunition.
 During the execution to fall back, one of the teams of horses ran off with the limber, leaving the gun in its position where the battery was first stationed.
 Some reports claim that a Federal artillery shell had exploded near Watson's Battery.
 While the other pieces of Watson's Artillery were withdrawn to the bank of the river, the gun fell into Federal hands.
-Colonel Buford's 27th Illinois were the first to press into the Confederate line and succeeded in capturing the gun belonging to Watson's Battery.
 Lt.
 Colonel Beltzhoover asked for assistance in recovering the lost gun.

 Lt.
 Colonel Beltzhoover states the day after the Battle at Belmont: "About 8 a.m., November 7, you informed me at Camp Johnston, Missouri, that the enemy were advancing in force against us, and ordered me to put the Watson Battery in position.
 I immediately posted a section at the end of each of the three roads by which our camp could be approached, and when you came out with your regiment you gave me a company to support each section.
 We stood as thus placed until the arrival of Brigadier-General Pillow, who ordered your companies back to the regiment, and united my battery at the edge of the woods and the bend of the right-hand road from the usual landing of the enemy's gunboats.
 There we stood doing our best until the whole line retreated to the river.
 At the river I formed in battery again, although I had no ammunition, and so remained until carried down the bank by the force of retreating troops.
 My loss is 2 killed and 8 wounded and missing; 45 horses killed; 2 guns missing."